skunal3318/mppi_tracker/README.md

 | **3.
 Two obstacles flanking the path** | A cylinder on each side of the path, ~1.9m apart | Shifts to hold clearance and passes between them |
 | **4.
 Self-crossing loop** | Loop path that crosses itself, no obstacles | Follows the whole loop through the crossing, no circling |

-Dynamic obstacles: since the LiDAR scan is re-read fresh every 20Hz cycle with no caching, moving or newly-added obstacles get handled by the exact same code path as static ones.[check the dynamic obstacle demo above]
+Dynamic obstacles: since the LiDAR scan is re-read fresh every 20Hz cycle with no caching, moving or newly-added obstacles get handled by the exact same code path as static ones.Check the [dynamic obstacle demo](#demo)

 ---